sbb-design-systems/lyne-components/CODING_STANDARDS.md

 This applies especially to providing two different APIs to accomplish the same thing.
 Always prefer sticking to a _single_ API for accomplishing something.

+#### Click event handling on action elements

+If a consumer registers a click event on a host element, e.g. `sbb-button`, the click event is triggered even if the button is in disabled mode for example.
+By setting the css property `pointer-events: none` to the host element and `pointer-events: auto` on the inner element, the click on the host does not trigger an event anymore.
+If then, in disabled mode, the inner element becomes the css property `pointer-events: none`, no event at all will be triggered.

 ### API Design

 #### Boolean arguments